 How is it diagnosed?

-The doctor will examine the injured area and ask about your symptoms and past health.
-The doctor will probably do an X-ray to confirm the fracture.
+The doctor will examine the injured area.
+You'll be asked about your symptoms and past health.
+You will probably have an X-ray to confirm the fracture.

 How is an avulsion fracture treated?

 Small fractures are usually treated with ice and rest.
 You may need a splint or a cast.
 These fractures rarely cause any problems, such as pain or discomfort, after the injury heals.

 You may need surgery if the bone fragment is large and widely separated from the rest of the bone.
 Surgery may also be done if a tendon or ligament is badly detached.